 Our Services

-The Small Molecule Radiochemistry Section incorporates cyclotron-produced positron-emitting radionuclides into precursor molecules to make radiopharmaceuticals used as diagnostic agents in combination with PET imaging.
+The Small Molecule and Peptide Radiochemistry Section incorporates cyclotron-produced positron-emitting radionuclides into precursor molecules to make radiopharmaceuticals used as diagnostic agents in combination with PET imaging.
 These radiopharmaceuticals are designed to detect primary and metastatic tumors and provide better delineation of tumor boundaries.
 The powerful combination of radiolabeled tracers and PET imaging can provide information on functional changes well ahead of the detection of structural changes by imaging tools such as x-ray or CT.
 Radiolabeled pharmaceuticals, which decay with time, are synthesized individually on the premises for both research and clinical studies.
+Additionally, RMIP specializes in production of radiotherapeutic investigational agents used in first-in-human clinical trials at MSK.
+The therapeutic radionuclides, including 177Lu, 161Tb , 225Ac, 228Th, 67Cu, and 131I, are sourced from a global network of nuclear reactors and high energy accelerators.

-- How to prepare chemistry, manufacturing, and control (CMC) documentation and investigational new drug (IND) applications for new radiopharmaceuticals
+- Preparation of chemistry, manufacturing, and control (CMC) documentation and submitting of investigational new drug (IND) applications for new radiopharmaceuticals

 - Manufacturing radiopharmaceuticals in compliance with cGMP regulatory requirements